After seven years on the road, many things have changed – see our updated carry-on packing list.

 - Light cable lock – for locking our bags to things

 - Cotton shoulder bag – for a daybag

 - Packing cubes – 1 large for clothes, 1 small for underwear and 1 for electronics (cables, chargers etc)

 - Compression bag each for our clothes – saves lots of space.

 - Macbook Retina 15 inch laptop + neoprene case + charger

 - Macbook Air 11 inch + neoprene case + charger

-- Western Digital My Passport 500Gb Hard drive – for backup, unbelievably small and light
+- Western Digital My Passport 1TB Hard drive x 2 – for backup, very small and light.
+Read our backup strategy.

 - Small mouse